scottsouthard/beerleague/README.md

 # Beer League
-A basic CRUD app for tracking intramural sports league statistics.
+A basic Ruby on Rails CRUD app for tracking intramural sports league statistics.

+## Functionality

+Beer League is an exercise in RESTful routing and Ruby on Rails.
-Supports multiple users as players, managers, or league admins.
+It allows users to sign in as players, managers, or league admins, giving them the ability to schedule games, record statistics, and manage rosters.
+Simple, efficient, and effective.